wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.8.2 =
+* All cloud users must apply this update to avoid service degradation

 = 1.8.0 =
 * Bulk Optimize page: Import to the custom ewwwio table is mandatory (one time) before running Bulk Optimize, and highly recommended for all users to prevent duplicate optimizations.
 Optimize More and Bulk Optimize are now on one page.